Our rating: (4.3/5)

 With maximum screen brightness and frequent testing, the battery did not take more than an hour to use half its power.
 If you only used it for transactions, with low screen brightness, it would last longer.
 It also drains the battery within hours to keep it on standby.

 It takes a few hours to charge Solo from 0% to 100% – not quick, so you should always make sure it’s got enough power when it’s most needed.
-With a portable power bank in your bag, you can always charge it anywhere.
+With the portable Solo receipt printer that’s also a power bank, you can always charge it anywhere.

-• Checkout screen: Numerical keypad where you enter a transaction amount and custom description to go on the receipt.
-You cannot enter multiple amounts for one bill or add products from an inventory library.
+• Checkout screen: Numerical keypad where you enter a transaction amount and custom description for the receipt.
+You cannot enter multiple amounts for one bill or add products from a library.

 SumUp Solo transaction